couchbaselabs/cboperator-hol/eks/README.md

 cbloadgen.jar     100%[====================================================================>]  14.92M  32.7MB/s    in 0.5s

 ```
-Also make sure that you have java installed on your machine before we run the workload test.
+Also, make sure that you have java installed on your machine before we run the workload test.
 Please run this command to make sure you have Java 1.8 or higher installed.

 ```
 $ java -version